AristurtleDev/building-2d-games-with-monogame/documentation/04-working-with-textures.md

 ## Conclusion

-In this chapter we

-* Learned how to load textures directly from file as well as using the content pipeline.
+Let's review what you accomplished in this chapter:

+- You loaded an image as a texture directly from file.
-* Discussed the advantages of using the content pipeline.
+- You loaded the same image as a texture using the content pipeline.
-* Briefly discussed the overall content pipeline workflow.
+- You learned about the content pipeline workflow and how MonoGame automates the process for you.
-* Used the `SpriteBatch` to draw the texture that was loaded.
+- You used the `SpriteBatch` class to draw a texture.
-* Discussed the different parameters available when using the `SpriteBatch.Draw` method and the importance of the _origin_ parameter in relation to the _position_, _rotation_, and _scale_ parameters.
+- You learned the different parameters available when using the `SpriteBatch.Draw` method.
+- You learned the importance of the _origin_ parameter in relation to the _position_, _rotation_, and _scale_ parameters when rendering a texture.
-* Learned how to draw only a specific sub region within a texture by using the _sourceRectangle_ parameter.
+- You learned how to draw a specific sub region within a texture by using the _sourceRectangle_ parameter.

 In the next chapter, we'll take what we've learned here about drawing textures and apply object-oriented programming concepts to start building a game library that you will use throughout this tutorial and can take to use in future game projects after.